by Alana Gale

 Seeing as it’s National Truck Driver Appreciation Week and we at RTS are so grateful for all the loads you drivers have helped us get done, we wanted to load you up with information on how to stay healthy in the transportation industry.

 Yeah, yeah, we know–we’re not the first people to give you advice on this (and we probably won’t be the last).
-But working with drivers directly through our sister company RTS Lines means we know how you feel.
-We know the hours you work, the difficulty of finding a place to park at certain restaurants, the struggle of grabbing sleep when you can.
+But we know the hours you work, the difficulty of finding a place to park at certain restaurants, the struggle of grabbing sleep when you can.
 We understand, and we’ve found some easy ways to be healthier despite those challenges, if you want.

 1. Pack a cooler.
 Hannah Parker, a Registered Dietitian and Patient Coordinator at The Logan Institute for Health & Wellness, explains that packing a cooler is not just good for saving a few bucks—it’ll keep you from consuming lots of calorie-laden processed foods.
 Here are some of the suggestions she makes for what to stock up on: